donghan-park/better-kanban/README.md

 # Better Kanban Project

-An attempt to make a Kanban board tool that actually has the features I need
+An attempt to make a Kanban board web tool that actually has all the features I want in a Kanban board >:I